gregives/nuxt-markdown/README.md

 You may want to add properties to the front matter of your content, or change the order of a collection. `serverTransform` and `clientTransform` can be used to do this, on the server- and client-side respectively.

-Nuxt Markdown uses [`gray-matter`](https://github.com/jonschlinkert/gray-matter) to read the front matter and content of Markdown files on the server-side. `serverTransform` is a function, which takes the following parameters:
+Nuxt Markdown uses [gray-matter](https://github.com/jonschlinkert/gray-matter) to read the front matter and content of Markdown files on the server-side. `serverTransform` is a function, which takes the following parameters:

-- `collection`, an array of `file` objects from `gray-matter`.
+- `collection`, an array of `file` objects from gray-matter.
 For more information about the `file` object, [see the documentation here](https://github.com/jonschlinkert/gray-matter#returned-object).

 - `helpers`, an object containing helper functions.
 Currently, this only includes: